Aylesbury: 15th century

 By 1477 flour was being ground in the town for surrounding parishes.
-By the modern period this had grown into a huge established industry: the last mill in Aylesbury was closed in the 1990s (Hills & Partridge on the canal behind Tesco).
-By 1560 the manufacture of needles had become a large industry in Long Crendon a village close by which was an important production centre.
+By the modern period this had grown into a huge established industry: the last grist mill in Aylesbury was closed in the 1990s (Hills & Partridge on the canal behind Tesco).
+By 1560 the manufacture of sewing needles had become a large industry in Long Crendon a village close by which was an important production centre.

 17th century – lace making

 In 1672 poor children in Buckinghamshire were taught to make lace as a way to make a living.
 Bucks lace as it became known quickly became very sought after and production boomed as the lace was mainly made by poor women and children.
 The lace-making industry had died out by Victorian times, however, as new machine-made lace became cheaper.

 In 1764 Euclid Neale opened his clockmaking workshop in Aylesbury.
 In the 18th century, he was one of the best clock makers in the country.